-There is never a guarantee that we will work on any given feature in a specific version of EF Core.
+There's never a guarantee that we'll work on any given feature in a specific version of EF Core.
 As in all software projects, priorities, release schedules, and available resources can change at any point.
 But if we intend to resolve an issue in a specific timeframe, we'll assign it to a release milestone instead of the backlog milestone.
 We routinely move issues between the backlog and release milestones as part of our release planning process.

 We'll likely close an issue if we don't plan to ever address it.
 But we can reconsider an issue that we previously closed if we get new information about it.

 We often get questions about how we choose specific features to go into a particular release.
 Our backlog certainly doesn't automatically translate into release plans.
 The presence of a feature in EF6 also doesn't automatically mean that the feature needs to be implemented in EF Core.

 It's difficult to detail the whole process we follow to plan a release.
 Much of it is discussing the specific features, opportunities and priorities, and the process itself also evolves with every release.
 However, we can summarize the common questions we try to answer when deciding what to work on next:

 How many developers we think will use the feature and how much better will it make their applications or experience?
 To answer this question, we collect feedback from many sources — Comments and votes on issues is one of those sources.

 What are the workarounds people can use if we don't implement this feature yet?
 For example, many developers can map a join table to work around lack of native many-to-many support.
 Obviously, not all developers want to do it, but many can, and that counts as a factor in our decision.